telerik/xaml-docs/controls/radfiledialogs/dialog-controls/explorercontrol.md

 ## Using the ExplorerControl

-The **ExplorerControl** exposes the following properties:
+Here are some of the key properties that the **ExplorerControl** exposes:

-* **CurrentDirectoryPath** - Gets or sets a value indicating the path of the current directory in this Telerik.Windows.Controls.FileDialogs.ExplorerControl instance.
+* **CurrentDirectoryPath** - Gets or sets a value indicating the path of the current directory in the ExplorerControl instance.

 * **CustomPlacesPaths** - Gets or sets the paths to the custom places navigation tree view.
-It is of type IEnumerable<string> which differs from the [CustomPlaces]({%slug radfiledialogs-features-common%}) property of the dialogs.
+It is of type IEnumerable of string which differs from the [CustomPlaces]({%slug radfiledialogs-features-customplaces%}) property of the dialogs which is of type IList of string.

 * **ExpandToCurrentDirectory** - Gets or sets a value indicating whether the main navigation pane expands and brings into view the current directory.

 * **Filter** - Gets or sets the filter string that describes the list of extensions to filter by.
 It has an effect only when the IsFolderBrowser property is False.

+* **FilterDescriptors** -  Gets the list of the Telerik.Windows.Controls.FileDialogs.FileFilterDescriptor specified by the Filter property.
+It has effect only when IsFolderBrowser is False.

 * **FilterIndex** - Gets or sets a value indicating the current filter index from the list of filter strings specified by the **Filter** property.
 It has an effect only when the IsFolderBrowser property is False.

-* **IsFolderBrowser** -
+* **IsFolderBrowser** - Gets or sets a value indicating whether the ExplorerControl instance is used for directories selection or both directories and files.

+* **Layout** - Gets or sets the current Telerik.Windows.Controls.FileDialogs.LayoutType of the Main pane.

+* **MultiSelect** - Gets or sets a value indicating whether multiple selection of files or folders is allowed.

+* **SelectedFileName** -  Gets the full path of the currently selected file or directory.

+* **SelectedFileNames** - Gets the list of full paths of the currently selected files and / or folders.

+* **SelectedSafeFileNames** - Gets the list of names of the currently selected files and / or folders.

+* **ShowHiddenFiles** - Gets or sets a boolean value indicating whether hidden files and folders should be visible in the Explorer.

+* **ShowNetworkLocations** - Gets or sets a value indicating whether the dialog shows network computers in the navigation tree.

 ## Setting the Layout